 We then made the trek to our hotel, The Ben Doran Guest House, a half hour walk from the city centre.
 If I were to go again, I would aim to find one a bit closer to the Royal Mile.
 There we got changed and shot back out for a meal and a drink to calm some nerves.

 Despite all the brilliant, independent places to eat in Edinburgh, we ended up in Bella Italia.
 Why?
 Because on a Saturday night, I hadn’t booked a table for 4, and nowhere would have us!
 Definitely do a little research a few days in advance to book dinner.
-There’s nothing worse than eating deep fried grease the night before a 26mile run.
+There’s nothing worse than eating deep fried grease the night before even the Edinburgh half marathon.

 Day 2: Edinburgh Marathon day

 Start by eating breakfast.
 Today is going to be a long day.
-Unlike London, the Edinburgh marathon finish line isn’t in some easily accessible, central location, oh no. It’s a solid half hour bus journey, so definitely make sure you have bought bus tickets from (or to and from) the finish line.
+Unlike London, the finish line wasn’t in some easily accessible, central location, oh no. It’s a solid half hour bus journey, so definitely make sure you have bought bus tickets from (or to and from) the finish line.
+I’m not sure where the Edinburgh Marathon 2021 finish line is, so this is definitely something that needs to be planned in advance.

 That morning, my friend and I said goodbye to our runners, and realised we had a couple of hours to kill before we had to get the bus.
 It was a cold morning, and we carried all the kit in the world: cameras, jackets, food, drinks, flip flops, you name it.
 We considered going to the castle, but decided to take in some more sights of the city instead.